oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

        ![](./images/adb-dbv_007.png " ")

-    - Once therestart completes, return to the SQL Worksheet as the `ADMIN` user and verify Database Vault is enabled.
+    - Once the restart completes, return to the SQL Worksheet as the `ADMIN` user and verify Database Vault is enabled.

          ````
          <copy>SELECT * FROM DBA_DV_STATUS;</copy>